akhiiasati/Akhil_IIITB/README.md

 When exploring the library, three letters, "P V T," become significant.
 In this context, "P" represents Process, "V" signifies Voltage, and "T" denotes Temperature.
 These three factors are crucial for ensuring the proper functioning of a design.
 PVT represents the three key parameters that significantly impact the behavior and performance of integrated circuits.

-- Process (P): Refers to the manufacturing process used to fabricate the semiconductor chips.
-The process influences the physical characteristics, dimensions, and electrical properties of transistors and interconnects on the chip.
+- Process (P): The manufacturing process is the foundation upon which the ASIC is built.
+Variations in the fabrication process can lead to differences in transistor characteristics, gate lengths, oxide thickness, and other physical properties.
+These variations impact parameters such as transistor speed, leakage current, and power consumption.
+Designers must account for process variations to ensure consistent and reliable circuit performance.

-- Voltage (V): Indicates the supply voltage provided to the integrated circuit.
-Voltage affects power consumption, performance, and noise margin of the circuit.
+- Voltage (V): The supply voltage directly affects the functionality and power consumption of an ASIC.
+Operating at higher voltages can result in faster transistor switching speeds but also leads to increased power consumption and heat generation.
+Conversely, lowering the supply voltage conserves power but may decrease circuit speed.
+Proper voltage selection strikes a balance between power efficiency and performance.

-- Temperature (T): Signifies the operating temperature of the integrated circuit.
-Temperature variations can impact transistor characteristics, propagation delays, and overall circuit performance.
+- Temperature (T): The operating temperature of an ASIC significantly influences its electrical characteristics.
+Temperature variations cause changes in transistor mobility, threshold voltage, and other parameters.
+These changes impact signal propagation delays, noise margins, and overall circuit performance.
+Ensuring the circuit operates reliably across different temperature ranges is vital for applications in varying environments.

 ## Day 3: Combinational and sequential optmizations